-5.2.3.1 Porting and interoperation
+5.3.1 Porting and interoperation

-When a program is recompiled using a different compiler, recompiled using different switches, executed with different libraries, executed on a different platform, or even interfaced with different systems, its behaviour will change.
+The behaviour of a program can change when it is recompiled using a different compiler, recompiled using different compilation options, executed with different libraries, executed on a different platform, or even interfaced with different systems.
 Such changes result from different choices for unspecified and implementation-defined behaviour, differences in library function, and differences in underlying hardware and operating system support.
 The problem is far worse if the original programmer chose to use implementation-dependent extensions to the language rather than staying with the standardized language.

-5.2.3.2 Compiler selection and usage
+5.3.2 Compiler selection and usage

 Nearly all software has bugs and compilers are no exception.
-They should be carefully selected from trusted sources and qualified prior to use.
-Perhaps less obvious, though, is the use of compiler switches.
-Different switch settings can result in differences in generated code.
-A careful selection of settings can improve the predictability of code, for example, a setting that causes the flagging of any usage of an implementation-defined behaviour.
+Therefore, the compiler used should be carefully selected from trusted sources and qualified prior to use.
+Perhaps less obvious, though, is the use of compiler options.
+Different compilation option choices can result in differences in generated code.
+A careful selection of settings can improve the predictability of code, such as a setting that causes the flagging of any usage of an implementation-defined behaviour.

-5.3 Top avoidance mechanisms
+5.4 Top avoidance mechanisms